-The IRC code requires that you install approved corrosion resistant flashing in a shingle fashion in a manner to prevent water into the wall cavity.
+The IRC code requires that you install approved corrosion-resistant flashing in a shingle fashion to prevent water going into the wall cavity.
 The flashing shall extend to the surface of the exterior wall finish.

-Corrosiion resistance is defined as the ability of a material to withstand deteriorization of it's surface or properties when exposed to it's environment.
+Corrosion resistance is defined as the ability of a material to withstand deteriorization of its surface or properties when exposed to its environment.

 Deck flashing creates a barrier to prevent moisture from entering the house in the openings you create when attaching your ledger board connection.

-You can buy flashing either in roll form or in rigid Z or L shaped 10' sheets made of stainless steel, copper or vinyl material.
-Never use galvanized steel or aluminum flashing in contact with an acq pressure treated wood ledger board because it will corrode.
-Vinyl flashing is the least expensive option but may not work as well in area with extreme temperature fluctuations.
-If you are installing copper flashing from a roll make sure you use copper nails to secure it into place to prevent corrosion.
-Copper works well because it is compatible with the chemicals used in commonly sold acq treated lumber and is easy to bend.
-Because flashing comes in different widths make sure your flashing will be the right size to tuck up behind the house siding at least a couple of inches.
-We recommend that you install a bead of silicon caulk to fill any openings.
+You can buy flashing either in roll form or in rigid Z- or L-shaped 10' sheets made of stainless steel, copper or vinyl material.
+Never use galvanized steel or aluminum flashing in contact with an ACQ pressure-treated wood ledger board because it will corrode.
+Vinyl flashing is the least expensive option, but it may not work as well in areas with extreme temperature fluctuations.
+If you are installing copper flashing from a roll, make sure you use copper nails to secure it into place to prevent corrosion.
+Copper works well because it is compatible with the chemicals used in commonly sold ACQ-treated lumber and is easy to bend.
+Because flashing comes in different widths, make sure your flashing will be the right size to tuck up behind the house siding at least a couple of inches.
+We recommend that you install a bead of silicone caulk to fill any openings.

 Our White Vinyl Roll Flashing is made of exterior-grade polyvinyl chloride for use with all pressure-treated lumber.

 Z Flashing tucks under the siding and wraps over the top of the ledger board.